MDAnalysis/UserGuide/doc/source/contributing_code.rst

         cd ../testsuite/
         python -m pip install -e .

+.. note:: If installing  fails due to compiler ensure that you have the installed the build essentials package.
+It can be installed with your OS/distro's package manager.

 At this point you should be able to import MDAnalysis from your locally built version.
 If you are running the development version, this is visible from the version number ending in :code:`-dev0`.
 For example:

     .. code-block:: bash